dreamthought/corporate-repo-governer/README.md

 * Your rails app will need to be publically accessible by github.
 For expediency I have used ngrok in front of a docker container with my rails app, to mitigate the security risk of ngrok
 * _Note that I had planned to use the alpine container but ended up using a larger one so that I could bundle install direclty on the container.
 It's usually a better idea to have a separate build container and a shared volume._
 * You can spin up the echo application using `docker-compose up` from the root level folder.
 This will expose port 3000, which can be further exposed using ngrok, should you choose to use this approach.
+* Running `rails cucumber` in the webhook-dispatcher will result in running some simple integration tests.
+What we promise to do in the language of LargeCorp's Governance Team is to fulfill the following scenario:

+  Feature: I want to know about newly created repositories
+    So that I they may be checked for compliance
+    For LargeCorp's legal team

+    Scenario: Ensuring that github recieves an appropriate response from us Given that the TestInc organisation exists in Github

+        When we are told that TestInc has a new repository  _the webhook would get called_

+        Then we should respond appropriately _we respond with a 204_